Southwest Parks Hiking Adventure

 The Towns

 Bryce Canyon City offers easy access to Bryce Canyon National Park’s otherworldly hoodoos and scenic rim drives, while also providing the small-town charm of classic diners and quiet evenings under the stars.
-Just minutes from the park entrance, it’s the perfect spot for us to rest between adventures among the hoodoos and winding down after a day on the trails.
+We’ll chase a sunrise hike on the Queen’s Garden and Navajo Loop Trail, winding through towering hoodoos as the morning light turns them gold, one of the most magical moments of the entire trip.
 With its welcoming atmosphere and close connection to the park, Bryce Canyon City makes it easy to experience the magic of this unique landscape at your own pace.

-No Southwest Parks adventure would be complete without a trip to the Grand Canyon.
-Rustic lodges, breathtaking viewpoints, and the legendary Rim Trail all converge.
+No Southwest Parks adventure would be complete without a final chapter in Springdale, Utah, where striking red rock backdrops frame walkable streets filled with cafés, galleries, and local outfitters.
+From a stroll along the Pa’rus Trail to a full day in Zion, whether wading the Virgin River Narrows or cooling off at the Emerald Pools, this is where the journey reaches its breathtaking conclusion.
 These towns provide more than just a place to stay.
 They’re vibrant, welcoming communities that enhance the beauty and adventure of the parks they border.

 The Hotels & Restaurants